Wheat: Nutrition

-Raw red winter wheat is 13% water, 71% carbohydrates including 12% dietary fiber, 13% protein, and 2% fat (table).
+Raw red winter wheat is 13% water, 71% carbohydrates including 12% dietary fibre, 13% protein, and 2% fat (table).
 Some 75–80% of the protein content is as gluten.
 In a reference amount of 100 g, wheat provides 1368 kJ of food energy and is a rich source (20% or more of the Daily Value, DV) of multiple dietary minerals, such as manganese, phosphorus, magnesium, zinc, and iron (table).
 The B vitamins, niacin (36% DV), thiamine (33% DV), and vitamin B6 (23% DV), are present in significant amounts (table).

 Wheat is a significant source of vegetable proteins in human food, having a relatively high protein content compared to other major cereals.
 However, wheat proteins have a low quality for human nutrition, according to the DIAAS protein quality evaluation method.
 Though they contain adequate amounts of the other essential amino acids, at least for adults, wheat proteins are deficient in the essential amino acid lysine.
 Because the gluten proteins present in endosperm are particularly poor in lysine, white flours are more deficient in lysine than are whole grains.
 Plant breeders have sought to develop lysine-rich wheat varieties, without success, as of 2017.
 Supplementation with proteins from other food sources (mainly legumes) is used to compensate for this deficiency.

 Health advisories

 Consumed worldwide by billions of people, wheat is a significant food for human nutrition, particularly in the least developed countries where wheat products are primary foods.
-When eaten as the whole grain, wheat supplies multiple nutrients and dietary fiber recommended for children and adults.
+When eaten as the whole grain, wheat supplies multiple nutrients and dietary fibre recommended for children and adults.

 In genetically susceptible people, wheat gluten can trigger coeliac disease.
 Coeliac disease affects about 1% of the general population in developed countries.
 The only known effective treatment is a strict lifelong gluten-free diet.
 While coeliac disease is caused by a reaction to wheat proteins, it is not the same as a wheat allergy.
 Other diseases triggered by eating wheat are non-coeliac gluten sensitivity (estimated to affect 0.5% to 13% of the general population), gluten ataxia, and dermatitis herpetiformis.

 Certain short-chain carbohydrates present in wheat, FODMAPs (mainly fructose polymers), may be the cause of non-coeliac gluten sensitivity.
 As of 2019, FODMAPs explain certain gastrointestinal symptoms, such as bloating, but not the extra-digestive symptoms of non-coeliac gluten sensitivity.

 Other wheat proteins, amylase-trypsin inhibitors, appear to activate the innate immune system in coeliac disease and non-coeliac gluten sensitivity.
 These proteins are part of the plant's natural defense against insects and may cause intestinal inflammation in humans.